nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 4. User requests to close help guide after use.
 5. Food Diary closes help guide.

+    Use case ends.

 **Extensions**:
 * 1a.
-Food diary detects invalid command from user.
+Food Diary detects invalid command from user.
     * 1a1.
 Food Diary warns user about wrong syntax.
     * 1a2.
 User enters correct syntax.